stepanblyschak/SONiC/doc/mlx_build.md

 Pros:
 + No changes are requiered
-+ No issue with image name - need to either commit change in *rules/config* or dirty image with timestamp in the name will be built
++ No issue with image name - need to either commit change or dirty image with timestamp in the name will be built

 Cons:
 + Less simple for automation